-Although Manzanillo isn’t one of the best places to visit in Mexico, in this article, I’ll share our personal experiences living and travelling in Manzanillo including how we felt, where we ate, what we did and where we stayed.
+Although Manzanillo isn’t known for being one of the best places to visit in Mexico, in this article, I’ll share our personal experiences living and travelling in Manzanillo including how we felt, where we ate, what we did, and where we stayed.
 Read on to learn if Manzanillo Colima is right for you.

 Manzanillo & The State of Colima

 Colima State is one of the smallest in Mexico, and has the lowest population.
 Known for its mountains, rivers, beaches, lagoons and 2 volcanos (Volcán de Fuego, which is active and the Nevado de Colima, which is inactive), Colima State is a place that hasn’t really been discovered by tourists.

 It’s not built up whatsoever and you’ll find that outside of major holidays, you have the place pretty much to yourself.

 Manzanillo is the main beach city, and is probably the only place that tourists know about in this state!
 It is spread out along 2 main bays: Santiago and Manzanillo, plus “centro”, which is mostly the harbour area.

 ☞ SEE ALSO: Things To Do in La Paz, Mexico – A List of The Top 21